Home Blog GDPR Fines and Penalties: 2025 Enforcement Guide

 Two-Tier Fine Framework

-GDPR Article 83 establishes different maximum fine levels based on violation severity:
+GDPR Article 83 establishes a fine structure with two tiers based on violation severity:

 Lower Tier Violations (Article 83(4)): Maximum fines of €10 million or 2% of annual worldwide turnover, whichever is higher, for violations including: